AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-precommit.md

 ## What is pre-commit?

-[`pre-commit`](https://pre-commit.com/) is a small software package that makes it easy to manage and run code quality checks.
+[`pre-commit`](https://pre-commit.com/) is a small software package that makes it easy to manage and run code quality checks prior to committing code.
 `pre-commit` checks code quality by defining a set of "hooks," called pre-commit hooks, that will automatically run every time you commit changes to a repository.

 These pre-commit hooks check that the changes you are trying to commit pass the code quality standards we have set up.

-If `pre-commit` finds that certain files that do not pass these checks, you will need to update the files to ensure they pass.
+If `pre-commit` finds that certain files do not pass these checks, you will need to update the files to ensure they pass.
 You can learn more about this process in the [contributing to analyses documentation](STUB_LINK).

 ## How does OpenScPCA use pre-commit?